Back to all posts

 Your ears can be one of your best tools for leak detection.
 When your house is quiet, especially at night, listen closely to your toilet.
 If you hear a constant hissing or a faint trickling sound long after you’ve flushed, that’s a sure sign that water is flowing when it shouldn’t be.
 This sound is often the fill valve continuously trying to refill the tank as water leaks into the bowl.
 It’s a subtle but clear indicator that something isn’t right.
 If the sound is loud or you notice water on the floor, it might be time to call for emergency plumbing assistance.

-Check the Water Level in the Tank
+Is the Water Level in the Tank Correct?

 Another key indicator is the water level inside the tank.
 Take off the tank lid and look for the overflow tube, which is the large vertical pipe.
 The water level should be about an inch below the top of this tube.
 If the water is too high and spilling into the overflow tube, it will cause the fill valve to run constantly.
 This is usually caused by an improperly adjusted float, which is the component that tells the fill valve when to shut off.
 An incorrect water level is a common and often simple-to-fix cause of a running toilet.

-Signs Your Toilet is Running
+Telltale Signs Your Toilet Is Running

 A running toilet isn’t always as loud or obvious as you might think.
 Sometimes, it’s a quiet, sneaky problem that wastes water and drives up your utility bills without you even realizing it.
 If you suspect your toilet is running when it shouldn’t be, here are a few key signs to look for.
 Paying attention to these little clues can help you catch a problem early before it becomes a major headache.